awsdocs/aws-freertos-docs/doc_source/freertos-lib-cloud-connectivity.md

 + `mqttagentREQUIRE_TLS`: Set this bit in `xFlags` to use TLS\.
 + `mqttagentUSE_AWS_IOT_ALPN_443`: Set this bit in `xFlags` to use AWS IoT support for MQTT over TLS port 443\.

-For more information about ALPN, see the [AWS IoT Protocols](http://docs.aws.amazon.com/iot/latest/developerguide/protocols.html) in the AWS IoT Developer Guide and the [MQTT with TLS Client Authentication on Port 443: Why It Is Useful and How It Works](https://aws.amazon.com/blogs/iot/mqtt-with-tls-client-authentication-on-port-443-why-it-is-useful-and-how-it-works) on the Internet of Things on AWS blog\.
+For more information about ALPN, see the [AWS IoT Protocols](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html) in the AWS IoT Developer Guide and the [MQTT with TLS Client Authentication on Port 443: Why It Is Useful and How It Works](https://aws.amazon.com/blogs/iot/mqtt-with-tls-client-authentication-on-port-443-why-it-is-useful-and-how-it-works) blog post on the Internet of Things on AWS blog\.

 ## Device Shadows<a name="freertos-lib-cloud-shadows"></a>